 The Company was successful in qualifying for the Ontario Junior Exploration Program ("OJEP") as of April 1, 2022.
 Through the OJEP program, the Company will receive funding of up to \$200,000 for eligible exploration costs.
-The funding is provided in stages first in September 2022 and then in February 2023.
-The Company received the first stage funding of \$60,000, or 30%, in the period.
+The funding is provided in stages first in September 2022 (\$60,000 received) and then in February 2023.
+The Company received the second and final distribution of \$140,000 in the period.